ciur/papermerge/docs/source/automation.rst

 Automation
 ============

-`Watch here a youtube screencast <https://www.youtube.com/watch?v=5adbHHmNcEw>`_ showing automation feature in action.
+`Watch here an youtube screencast <https://www.youtube.com/watch?v=5adbHHmNcEw>`_ showing automation feature in action.

 With Automation feature you can automate repetitive tasks like: